ssj018/homelab/mds_work/mds_quater_review.md

 - ciy2 done

-8.teist snmp collect of switches
+8.test snmp collect of switches

 11.deploy ospf on colos

 13. take back ciytradea3/a4/trip1

+14. purchase workstation for ouyangliu
-14. renew cert of citrix adc
+15. renew license of citrix

 ## what has been done

 1. investigate fiber issue between cwg and gds
   - changed the fiber modules from 10KM to 40KM
 2. investigate telecom internet down at middle night
   - mv qnap vpn from  telecom to unicome as a  workaround
 3. replace ciytradea4 with ciara server
 4. added nic for hkgquote1
 5. add 10g nic for mdstrademon3/4